bsorav/superopt-project/doc/discipline.md

   - A file belonging to the higher-level library can only include files from its own library or lower-level libraries (relative to itself).
   - The include headers in a file must be listed in the order of the libraries that they represent (from lower-level to higher-level).
 This discipline is not currently implemented globally in all files yet; but we expect this to be followed, so over time, the entire repository follows this discipline.
 - It is a good practice to have an include subdirectory in `include/` for each `lib` subdirectory, and put all the corresponding .h files in the include subdirectories

+## Used Managed (Smart) Pointers
+- Please completely avoid new/malloc
+- Instead use make\_dshared to create dynamic objects.
+Unlike make\_shared, the pointers returned by make\_dshared (of type dshared\_ptr) cannot be compared using less-than, greater-than, etc.  The "d" stands for deterministic (deterministic because the control flow is independent of the values of these pointers).
+- Also, avoid using the "get()" functions in these managed pointer classes; instead pass the full smart pointer objects around.
+- If you need to use pointers that are comparable (e.g., for performance reasons), please use the hash-consing manager class that produces de-duped references
+- In other words, the "make\_shared" word should never appear in our code